-There are eight residence halls on campus, each classified as either an “inner dorm” or an “outer dorm.”
+There are nine residence halls on campus, each classified as either an “inner dorm” or an “outer dorm.”
 Most of the dorms have unique legacy suites, many of which are responsible for playing dorm music.
 The inner dorms are all U-shaped around a courtyard, with the dorm lounge located in the center of the dorm.
 Rooms are organized by suites, commonly two rooms that open out to the courtyard connected by a bathroom.
 The residents commonly socialize in the courtyard and lounge.

 Room Draw Guide

 Room draw takes place each year in the weeks following spring break.
 Room draw regulations are decided and voted on by Dormitory Affairs Committee (DAC) in late fall/early spring and announced via the all-campus mailing list (Students-l).
 All room draw information is located on the Sakai Roster site under the current years folder.